curl/everything-curl/http/altsvc.md

 ## The alt-svc cache

 The alt-svc cache is very similar to a cookie jar.
-It is a text based file that stores one alternative per line and each entry also has an expiry time so for which duration that particular alternative is valid.
+It is a text based file that stores one alternative per line and each entry also has an expiry time for which duration that particular alternative is valid.

 ## HTTPS only